Non piu, tutto ascoltai: Description

 The recitative "Non più.
 Tutto ascoltai" (No more!
 I have heard all) begins in allegro tempo in the key of C major.
 The aria commences at bar 52, marked "Rondo – Andante" in B-flat major, introduced by the solo violin, which accompanies the singer to the finale at bar 172.
 Both are in common time and written in the treble clef.
 The orchestra consists of two clarinets, two bassoons, two natural horns, a solo violin and a string section.
 A typical performance takes around ten minutes.

 The characters are Ilia, princess of Troy and her beloved Idamante, prince of Crete.
+(Idamante was a castrato soprano in the original Idomeneo, but here a tenor.)
 Ilia begs Idamante to forget her and choose Elektra for his bride, but Idamante romantically refuses this request, stating he would die of grief if this occurred.
 In concert performances, both parts are usually sung by the same recitalist.

 History

 A concert performance of Idomeneo was given at the Palais Auersperg in Vienna mostly by aristocratic amateur players in March 1786.
 Two new pieces were added to the 1781 opera, more suited to such a concert performance rather than a full opera production.
 "Non piu.
 Tutto ascoltai" was inserted as the new beginning of the second act and was sung by the tenor Baron Pulini.
-The solo violin accompaniment was played by Mozart's friend, Count August Hatzfeld.
+The solo violin accompaniment was played by Mozart's friend, Count August Hatzfeld from the House of Hatzfeld.

 The solo violin part was described as "ravishingly beautiful" by the scholar H. C. Robbins Landon, who also declared the aria "the equal of anything of in The Marriage of Figaro" on which Mozart was working at the time.
 Other performers included Countess Hortense Hatzfeld, nee Comtesse Zierotin (the wife of August's half-brother, Clemens), as Elettra, and Giuseppe Antonio Bridi from Rovereto as Idomeneo.